 The School complies with all fire, tornado & safety laws and will conduct appropriate drills in accordance with State law.
 Specific instructions on how to proceed will be provided to students by their teachers who will be responsible for safe, prompt, and orderly evacuation of the building.
 Tornado drills will be conducted during the tornado season using the procedures prescribed by the State.
-The alarm system for tornadoes is different from the alarm system for fires and consists of a steady, sustained sound.
 Safety drills such as Run, Hide, Fight and Lock In Place drills are held in coordination with the Tallmadge Police Department to ensure all procedures are followed.